mananhiteshkataria/spring-db-app/README.md

 Note : By default all the classes are scanned by looking the sub-package of the class @SpringBootApplication , hence you must have all the classes in the sub-package of the class having @SpringBootApplication.

-@Autowired : It is used to supply dependency to an object
+@AutoWired : It is used to supply dependency to an object

 @Component , @Service,@RestController,@Repository : These annotations are written on top of the class which lets spring to create the object and maintain in the spring container
 ``` java